 My work

 I am a full time ceramic artist living and working on the edge of the Lake District National Park.
-I divide my days between my studio at Crofton Hall and the fells surrounding my village at the back of the Northern Fells.
+I divide my days between my studio at Crofton Hall/Cumbria and the fells surrounding my village at the back of the Northern Fells, 20 min from Keswick.

 My work focuses hugely on the process and its representation in the final vessels.
 I leave heavy making marks on my work, exaggerated throwing lines, indents made by my fingers, dimples, wire cuts and alterations.